djeada/Algorithms-And-Data-Structures/notes/dynamic_programming.md

 * [Python](https://github.com/djeada/Algorithms-And-Data-Structures/blob/master/src/dynamic_programming/python/can_sum)

 ### How Sum
-If it is possible to obtain a given target value by selecting and adding one or more numbers from a list, determine which numbers should be chosen and in what combination to achieve the target value.

-#### Implementation
+The How Sum problem extends the Can Sum problem by identifying which elements from the list can sum up to the target.

 * [C++](https://github.com/djeada/Algorithms-And-Data-Structures/blob/master/src/dynamic_programming/cpp/how_sum)
 * [Python](https://github.com/djeada/Algorithms-And-Data-Structures/blob/master/src/dynamic_programming/python/how_sum)

 ### Best Sum
-If it is possible to obtain a given target value by selecting and adding one or more numbers from a list, determine the smallest set of numbers that should be chosen to achieve the target value.

-#### Implementation
+The Best Sum problem further extends the How Sum problem by finding the smallest combination of numbers that add up to exactly the target sum.

 * [C++](https://github.com/djeada/Algorithms-And-Data-Structures/blob/master/src/dynamic_programming/cpp/best_sum)
 * [Python](https://github.com/djeada/Algorithms-And-Data-Structures/blob/master/src/dynamic_programming/python/best_sum)

 ### Can Construct
-Given a list of strings and a target word, determine if it is possible to create the target word by concatenating one or more of the strings from the list, potentially using the same string multiple times.

-#### Implementation
+The Best Sum problem further extends the How Sum problem by finding the smallest combination of numbers that add up to exactly the target sum.

 * [C++](https://github.com/djeada/Algorithms-And-Data-Structures/blob/master/src/dynamic_programming/cpp/can_construct)
 * [Python](https://github.com/djeada/Algorithms-And-Data-Structures/blob/master/src/dynamic_programming/python/can_construct)

 ### Count Construct
-If it is possible to create a target word by concatenating one or more strings from a given list, determine the number of possible sets of strings that can be chosen to construct the target word.

-#### Implementation
+The Count Construct problem expands on the Can Construct problem by determining the number of ways a target string can be constructed using a list of substrings.

 * [C++](https://github.com/djeada/Algorithms-And-Data-Structures/blob/master/src/dynamic_programming/cpp/count_construct)
 * [Python](https://github.com/djeada/Algorithms-And-Data-Structures/blob/master/src/dynamic_programming/python/count_construct)

 ### All Constructs
-If it is possible to create a target word by concatenating one or more strings from a given list, determine the smallest set of strings that should be chosen to construct the target word.
+The All Constructs problem is a variation of the Count Construct problem, which identifies all the possible combinations of strings from a list that can be used to form the target string.

-#### Implementation

 * [C++](https://github.com/djeada/Algorithms-And-Data-Structures/blob/master/src/dynamic_programming/cpp/all_construct)
 * [Python](https://github.com/djeada/Algorithms-And-Data-Structures/blob/master/src/dynamic_programming/python/all_construct)

 ### Coins
-Determine the minimum number of coins from a given set of denominations needed to reach a specific target amount.
+The Coins problem aims to find the minimum number of coins that make a given value, given an infinite supply of each of coin denominations.

-#### Implementation

 * [C++](https://github.com/djeada/Algorithms-And-Data-Structures/blob/master/src/dynamic_programming/cpp/coin_change)
 * [Python](https://github.com/djeada/Algorithms-And-Data-Structures/blob/master/src/dynamic_programming/python/coins)

 ### Longest common subsequence
-Given an array, find the longest sequence of elements that is present in the array as a contiguous subsequence in multiple places.

-#### Implementation
+The Longest Common Subsequence problem involves finding the longest subsequence that two sequences have in common.

 * [C++](https://github.com/djeada/Algorithms-And-Data-Structures/blob/master/src/dynamic_programming/cpp/longest_common_subsequence)
 * [Python](https://github.com/djeada/Algorithms-And-Data-Structures/blob/master/src/dynamic_programming/python/longest_common_subsequence)

 ### Longest increasing subarray
-Given an array, find the longest contiguous subarray in which the elements are strictly increasing in value.
+The Longest Increasing Subarray problem involves identifying the longest contiguous subarray in which the elements are strictly increasing.

-#### Implementation

 * [C++](https://github.com/djeada/Algorithms-And-Data-Structures/blob/master/src/dynamic_programming/cpp/longest_increasing_subarray)
 * [Python](https://github.com/djeada/Algorithms-And-Data-Structures/blob/master/src/dynamic_programming/python/longest_increasing_subarray)

 ### Knuth-Morris-Pratt
-Given a text and a pattern, use the Knuth-Morris-Pratt (KMP) algorithm to find the occurrences of the pattern within the text and return their starting indices.

-#### Implementation
+KMP is a pattern searching algorithm that searches for occurrences of a "word" within a main "text string".
+It uses preprocessing over the pattern to achieve linear time complexity.

 * [C++](https://github.com/djeada/Algorithms-And-Data-Structures/blob/master/src/dynamic_programming/cpp/kmp)
 * [Python](https://github.com/djeada/Algorithms-And-Data-Structures/blob/master/src/dynamic_programming/python/kmp)

 ### Minimum insertions to form a palindrome
-Given a string, determine the minimum number of characters that need to be inserted into the string in order to make it a palindrome.
+This problem involves finding the minimum number of insertions needed to transform a given string into a palindrome.

-#### Implementation

 * [C++](https://github.com/djeada/Algorithms-And-Data-Structures/blob/master/src/dynamic_programming/cpp/minimum_insertions_for_palindrome)
 * [Python](https://github.com/djeada/Algorithms-And-Data-Structures/blob/master/src/dynamic_programming/python/minimum_insertions_for_palindrome)